Do you have First-Year-Only residence halls?

 When will I find out my room assignment?

-Students receive their official room assignment and roommate information around the beginning of August.
-This assignment is subject to change due to extenuating circumstances; however, in these cases the Office of Residential Life and Student Conduct will individually notify students if this occurs.
+Students will be able to access their official room assignment and roommate information around the beginning of August through the WebAdvisor system at the university.
+Students will receive formal notification through their UB Email Address when they may access housing information online.
+This assignment is subject to change due to extenuating circumstances; however, in these cases the Office of Residential Life and Student Conduct will attempt to individually notify students if this occurs.
 We recommend that students contact their roommate(s) after receiving their housing assignment to introduce themselves and determine who will bring what items, in particular those that will be shared (e.g., television, rug).

 What if I don't get along with my roommate?